Puella Magi Madoka Magica: Plot

 Madoka and Kyoko attempt to reverse Sayaka's transformation, but the plan fails and Kyoko is forced to sacrifice herself to allow Madoka to escape, leaving Homura as the only remaining magical girl.
 Following this, an extremely powerful witch known as Walpurgisnacht approaches the city.
 Homura attempts to stop it but is defeated.
-She begins to lose hope and is on the verge of becoming a witch when Madoka arrives.
+She begins to lose hope and is on the verge of becoming a witch herself when Madoka arrives.
 With the past month's events in mind, Madoka decides to become a magical girl, despite Homura's efforts to stop her.
-Her wish is to stop the creation of all witches in the past, present, and future.
-The paradoxical nature of her wish causes her to transcend into a psychopomp form, called the "Law of Cycles", which is a new rule of the universe where magical girls are purified and disappear into a higher plane instead of becoming witches.
+Madoka makes a wish to stop the creation of all witches in the past, present, and future.
+The paradoxical nature of the wish causes her to transcend into a psychopomp form, called the "Law of Cycles", which is a new rule of the universe where magical girls are purified and disappear into a higher plane instead of becoming witches.
 A new reality is formed, and Homura is the only one who remembers Madoka.
 Homura vows to continue fighting in honor of Madoka and the world she cherished.